MikeWhitaker/BackFlip/README.md

 * Add a shortcut on your desktop that points to your executable
   * Add a keyboard shortcut to the shortcut

-You can add -f switch when running backflipto replace the path and filename string in the clipboard with just the found filename.
+You can add -f switch when running backflip to replace the path and filename string in the clipboard with just the found filename.